 In Figure \ref{fig:Impartial-Culture} we see that, while it differs greatly from the corresponding chart for the clustered dimensional model (Figure \ref{fig:hon5c}), the core findings remain intact: Plurality has the most lopsided CID, followed by Plurality Top 2.
 Under IRV, candidates are significantly more incentivized to appeal to supportive voters than relatively opposed voters.
-Minimax, Score, and STAR have the most even CIDs.
+Minimax and STAR have the most even CIDs.

 However, the differences between figures \ref{fig:Impartial-Culture} and \ref{fig:hon5c} are worth explaining.
 Under impartial culture, the sorting function works much more effectively since complications that are present in a spatial model (namely the fact that opinions of different candidates are correlated) are absent.
 This is responsible for Approval and Approval Top 2 having peaks that are as sharp as those of Plurality and Plurality Top 2.
-It also allows us to see oscillations in the CIDs of Score and STAR, which are attributable to the fact that these voting methods offer six different levels of support instead of infinitely many, so while they lack the ``hard'' thresholds of Approval and Plurality they do have several ``soft'' thresholds.
+It also allows us to see oscillations in STAR's CID, which are attributable to the fact that it offers six different levels of support instead of infinitely many, so while it lacks the ``hard'' thresholds of Approval and Plurality it does have several ``soft'' thresholds.

 Another major difference is that Approval and Approval Top 2 have peaks that are well to the right of 50\%.
-This is because the honest strategy is miscalibrated for impartial culture.
+This is because the sincere strategy is miscalibrated for impartial culture.
 Under a realistic voter model, the fact that you, a single voter, like a candidate is (weak) evidence that this candidate is broadly popular, so your favorite candidate is more likely to win than your least favorite, and you should take this into account when choosing how many candidates to vote for.
-This is not the case under impartial culture, where (with a large number of voters) it is strategically optimal to vote for all the candidates who are above average.
+This is not the case under impartial culture, where (with a large number of voters) it is strategically optimal to vote for every above-average candidate.
 For this optimal strategy, the peaks for Approval and Approval Top 2 would be at 50\%.

 Next, we consider simple spatial models in which voters and candidates are distributed in some ``issue-space'' and voters prefer candidates who are close to them\footnote{Specifically, voters and candidates are distributed according to a Gaussian distribution, and a voter's utility for a candidate is minus the Euclidean distance between them.}.
 The one-dimensional model can be thought of as the conventional left-right political axis, for example.